mohneesh9797-puresoftware/lzws/README.md

 ## Why not LZW AB?

 It is not compatible with original UNIX `compress` and others.
-You can read its code to meet with original idea of "trie-on-linked-list".
+You can read its code to meet with original idea of "linked-list".
 It is well documented.

 ## Why not ncompress/gzip?